The Achilles tendon connects the calf muscle to the heel bone. It lets you rise up on your toes and push off when you walk or run.

 If you have an Achilles tendon rupture, your decision about whether to have surgery will depend in part on your:

-Most Achilles tendon injuries occur during sports and can be prevented.
+Most Achilles tendon injuries occur during sports.
 If you had an Achilles tendon problem in the past, it is especially important to try to prevent another injury.
 To help prevent injury, try to:

 Home treatment is often used for Achilles tendinopathy as part of physical therapy or rehabilitation (rehab) after an Achilles tendon rupture.